-During the 2021-2022 academic year, UConn began to use a new, online interactive interpersonal violence prevention program for rising juniors, U Got This!.
-U Got This! is an interpersonal violence prevention program that provides critical information about bystander intervention, consent, healthy relationships, sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
-U Got This! is an interactive dialogue that infuses humor and relatability when discussing these important topics.
+During the 2022-2023 academic year, UConn continued to use the online interactive interpersonal violence prevention program for rising juniors, U Got This! and U Got This 2!
+For graduate and law students.
+U Got This! and U Got This 2! are interpersonal violence prevention programs that provide critical information about bystander intervention, consent, healthy relationships, sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
+Both programs are an interactive dialogue that infuses humor and relatability when discussing these important topics.